-By Gene Sharratt, Ph.D., Executive Director of the Washington Student Achievement Council
+By Gene Sharratt, Ph.D.

 Summer is upon us following the recent season of proms, senior trips, and graduation, from Kindergarten on up to university.
 The time of commencement, to "begin the next step," is often marked by inspirational messages.
 This was certainly the case at this year's Washington State School for the Blind (WSSB) graduation in Vancouver, where Karley Patching was the senior speaker.
 Blind since birth, Karley attended WSSB for the past seven years.
 She will be attending Clark College to pursue a two-year associate degree, then plans to go on to a four-year institution.